mever-team/FairBench/docs/llms.md

 be different situations and demographics to consider as inputs and outputs.
 FairBench lets you bring your own prompts.
 As an example, here are two templates, where in the first a demographic is set up as a criminal whereas in the second the setting is neutral.
-In the prompts, the text `"{demographic} "` will be replaced by uniformly random combinations of sensitive attribute values.
+In the prompts, the text `"{demographic}"` will be replaced by uniformly random combinations of sensitive attribute values.

 !!!
 Warning